Cosmian/cover_crypt/src/data_struct/README.md

 - same serialized size

-- accessing elements is the almost as fast as an `HashMap` with one additional memory access
+- accessing elements is almost as fast as an `HashMap` with one additional memory access

 - updating the key of an element (e.g. renaming an attribute) can be performed in constant time without modifying the order